Excel Explained: Creating Interactive Spreadsheets

 David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Microsoft 365 (formerly Office 365) version of Excel.
 David draws your attention to any differences in the older versions of Excel (2019, 2016, 2013, and earlier) during the presentation as well as in his detailed handouts.
 David also provides an Excel workbook that includes most of the examples he uses during the webcast.

 Microsoft 365 is a subscription-based product that provides new feature updates as often as monthly.
 Conversely, the perpetual licensed versions of Excel have feature sets that don’t change.
 Perpetual licensed versions have year numbers, such as Excel 2019, Excel 2016, and so on.

-- Limiting users to a single choice by way of Excel’s OptionButton form control.
+Allowing users to make multiple choices by way of the ListBox form control.

-- Limiting the number of characters that a user can enter in a worksheet cell.
+Limiting the number of characters a user can enter in a worksheet cell.

 Practitioners who want to learn how to create user-friendly, interactive spreadsheets.

 David H. Ringstrom, CPA, is an author and nationally recognized instructor who teaches scores of webinars each year.
 His Excel courses are based on over 25 years of consulting and teaching experience.
 David’s mantra is “Either you work Excel, or it works you,” so he focuses on what he sees users don’t, but should, know about Microsoft Excel.
 His goal is to empower you to use Excel more effectively.
 To learn more about David, you can view his LinkedIn profile and follow him on Facebook or Twitter (@excelwriter).

 CD-ROM – $345

 Premier Package – $395